BrenKenna/pyanamo/code/README.md

 The *'attitude'* of **'Pyanamo'** is to iterate over all available tasks and execute the value of the active *'Task Script'* key.
 Meaning that if any given task exits, Pyanamo moves onto to the next one.
 With a well debugged generic task script, it very useful that if one out of the ~30k samples fails to mount, the entire cluster does not explode.

 ### Mounting TOPMed raw sequence data
 Since no input means, no output, best starting point is to avoid slowness on mounting.
+So that you can cash-in on the data that is quickest to mount, and return to the *'slow burners'* at a later date ;).
 ```bash

 # Mount data